-The ICT’s Washington Internship Program for Tibetan-Americans (WIPTA program) is part of our overall Lodi Gyari Tibetan Empowerment Program and is dedicated to promoting Tibetan American participation and representation at all levels of the political process.
-It develops leadership and professional skills, encourages political and civic engagement, and fosters a strong interest in public service careers.
+ICT’s Washington Internship Program for Tibetan Americans (WIPTA) is dedicated to promoting Tibetan American participation and representation at all levels of the political process.
+As part of our Lodi Gyari Tibetan Empowerment Program, it develops leadership and professional skills, encourages political and civic engagement, and fosters interest in public service careers.

-The WIPTA program selects Tibetan-American undergraduate students for a summer internship placement program in US Congressional offices in Washington, DC.
-It is part of the International Campaign for Tibet’s effort to empower the burgeoning Tibetan American community, by providing meaningful opportunities and exposure to the American political process, and to foster their civic engagement.
+WIPTA selects Tibetan American undergraduate students for summer internship placements in US Congressional offices in Washington, DC.
+It is part of ICT’s effort to empower the burgeoning Tibetan American community and to foster their civic engagement by providing meaningful opportunities and exposure to the US political process.

-In the light of the passing away of Mr. Lodi Gyari, former ICT President and Chair of the Board of Directors, we want to honor his legacy by naming the Tibetan Empowerment program in his honor and to call the participants of the WIPTA as “Lodi Gyari fellows”.
-Advocacy for Tibet and empowerment of the Tibetan people were issues that he cared deeply about.
+In the light of the passing away of Mr. Lodi Gyari, ICT’s former executive chairman and president, ICT has chosen to honor his legacy by naming its Tibetan empowerment program after him and by calling the participants of WIPTA “Lodi Gyari Fellows.”
+Advocacy for Tibet and empowerment of the Tibetan people were issues that Lodi Gyari cared deeply about.

-The Lodi Gyari Fellows will take part in a six to eight-week summer internship program to experience American politics and public policy.
-They will gain a firsthand view of the policy-making and legislative process, as well as gain access to high-profile leaders in Washington, DC.
+The Lodi Gyari Fellows will take part in a six- to eight-week summer internship program to experience American politics and public policy.
+They will gain a firsthand view of the policymaking and legislative process, as well as access to high-profile leaders in Washington, DC.

-Selected candidates are required to participate in WIPTA orientation and training programs, complete weekly journals, and submit a program evaluation at the end of the internship.
+Selected candidates are required to participate in WIPTA orientation and training programs, complete weekly journals and submit a program evaluation at the end of their internships.

-The WIPTA Program supports each participant with a round-trip airfare within the continental US, and a stipend to cover housing and other expenses.
+WIPTA supports each participant with roundtrip airfare within the continental US and a stipend to cover housing and other expenses.

-(Students who have independently secured internships in Washington, DC with Federal entities, could be eligible to apply for the WIPTA program if they meet the guidelines.)
+(Students who have independently secured internships in Washington, DC with federal entities could be eligible to apply for WIPTA if they meet the application guidelines.)